-Back in the early part of last century, things were a little different during a heatwave.
+Back in the early part of the last century, things were a little different during a heat wave.
 Without emergency cooling centres and refrigerated work spaces, if someone got too hot - and people frequently did - they were in serious danger of dying.
-Let's take a look back at some particularly rough hot weather from Toronto's history.

 Even today, a prolonged period of extremely hot weather is statistically the deadliest type of natural disaster: more people, usually the elderly or people with underlying health issues, die in heat waves than in floods, hurricanes or anything else mother nature can unleash.

 During the scorcher of 1936, Toronto's citizens took extreme measures to stay cool, and stay alive.